U.S. Citizenship Through Parents

 Even if you did not obtain a Consular Report of Birth Abroad immediately after your child’s birth, you may generally apply for one provided that the child continues to be under the age of 18.
 (Adult children may claim citizenship a different way.)

 To prepare for a successful Consular Report of Birth Abroad filing, the State Department provides a checklist to guide you through the process and ensure you have information about the proper documents and fees.
 Although the checklist is the same regardless of the location, you may want to download it from the U.S. embassy website in your location.
-One important thing to remember about your forms for this application is to complete them, but not sign them, before submitting them.

-Currently, you must satisfy multiple conditions to establish a claim to U.S. citizenship for a child born outside of the United States:
+Under current law, you must satisfy multiple conditions to establish a claim to U.S. citizenship for a child born outside of the United States:

 - At least one of the parents has to be a U.S. citizen at the time of the child’s birth;